What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Discussion

-\textbf{The negative impact of errors increased with error magnitude and the potential harm of the error.} Expanding on the effect of errors observed in our study, we find that the impact was commensurate with the magnitude of the errors presented.
-In the study presented here, ‘what' and 'why’ errors (high condition) in combination had worse outcomes than ‘why’-only errors (low condition).
+\textbf{The negative impact of errors increased with error magnitude and the potential harm of the error (RQ1 continued).} Expanding on the effect of errors observed in our study, we find that the impact was commensurate with the magnitude of the errors presented.
+In the study presented here, ‘what' and `why’ errors (high condition) in combination had worse outcomes than ‘why’-only errors (low condition).
 On the surface, this is unsurprising, as more errors demonstrates lower system performance, and these results could simply be the cumulative effects of seeing errors on two parts of the explanation instead of just one.

 There remains a high probability that `what' and `why' information errors play distinct roles in the evaluation of the system's performance, however.
 This would align with past work showing how description of action and description of justification may differentially impact the way a person interacts with autonomous systems~\cite{koo2015did, kaufman2024effects, miller2019explanation}.
 When asked explicitly about the factors that contributed to their reliance decisions, participants reported that explanation accuracy (both `what' and `why' components) were both important.
 Qualitative assessment of participant feedback, however, suggests that ‘what’ information may be more important for reliance outcomes than `why' rationale.
 This may be due to the potential harm that improper action (`what') can have on driving safety, in contrast to improper justification (`why').
 Concretely, a car incorrectly turning right into traffic can cause physical harm, but incorrectly justifying \emph{why} it is turning right can not.
+This finding highlights that explanation accuracy, particularly for ‘what’ information, is crucial not only for user comfort but also for the perception of the AV’s reliability and overall system competence.
 We note that \emph{conclusively} differentiating the impact of `what' from ‘why’ errors independently will be left for future work.

 Supporting the hypothesis that the \emph{implications} of an error matter in addition to the mere \emph{presence} of an error, we find that ‘what’ errors -- with more dire implications for potential harm -- had a greater negative impact on comfort, confidence, and explanation satisfaction.
 Specifically, in cases when `what' errors would have resulted in vehicle crashes if the AV had acted upon them, people were far less comfortable relying on the AV, had less confidence in the AV's driving, and preferred the explanation less.
 We posit that the only reason we did not see differences in reliance preference as well was because the presence of an error altogether already reduced reliance preference to near-minimum levels.